-The late, great Joan Rivers was famous for her no holds barred brand of humor.
-Over the span of her career, she meticulously organized her collection of over one million jokes into cabinets filled with three-by-five cards.
-She quipped that the hardest part of categorizing by subject was whether they should be filed under ugly or dumb.
+The late, great Joan Rivers was renowned for her meticulously organized joke collection of over one million three-by-five index cards.
+She quipped the hardest part of categorizing was whether they should be filed under ugly or dumb.

 Organized people are just too lazy to look for things.

-Her: I despise clutter.
-I’m not saying my house is clean, but it is organized.
-Everything has a home, and I know where to look for it.
-My compulsion prohibits me from displaying knick-knacks, paddywhacks, or spoon collections.
-If there are more than two fridge magnets I feel claustrophobic.
+Lori: I despise clutter.
+My house isn’t always clean, but it’s organized.
+Everything has a home I can beeline to.
+This compulsion prohibits me from displaying knick-knacks and paddywhacks.
+If there are more than two fridge magnets, I feel claustrophobic.

-Me: I clean up by shoving things into drawers and closets.
-I misplaced my wedding ring for over a year, only to strike gold treasure hunting in my own closet.
-Nine out of ten times when I can’t find something, it’s because I actually put it away.
+Val: I clean by shoving random’s into cupboards and closets.
+I misplaced my wedding ring for a year, only to strike gold by treasure hunting in my own closet.
+Nine out of ten times when I can’t find something, it’s because I put it away.
 I’ve lost my mind, my shit, and my marbles.

 Does this clutter make my butt look fat?

-Me: I have a closet full of clothes, but can’t find anything to wear.
-Color coordinating a wardrobe bores the pants off me, and a messy closet helps hide the skeletons.
-I’m a sucker for anything with sentimental value.
-Prom dresses from junior high and high school hang beside my two wedding dresses.
+Val: I have a full closet, but can’t find anything to wear.
+Color coordinating bores the pants off me, and a messy closet helps hide the skeletons.
+I’m a sucker for sentimental value.
+Prom dresses from junior and senior high hang beside my two wedding dresses.
 I’ll save that story for another day…

 If you can fold a fitted sheet, you’re obviously a witch.

-Her: I feel physically and mentally lighter when I purge items from my fridge, closet, or basement.
+Lori: I feel physically and mentally lighter when I purge items from my fridge, closet, or basement.
 I love storage bins, baskets, shoe racks, key holders and drawer dividers.
-A label maker has me giddy with possibilities.
+A label maker make me giddy with possibilities.

 Me: I have a label maker, I just don’t know where.
-It paralyzes me to throw shit away for fear I may need it again.
-I’m emotionally attached to useless paraphernalia, like my sizable collection of albums, CD’s, and 8-track tapes.
-Any item of questionable value goes to the basement to die.
-Sometimes I’d rather light a match than sift through the rubble.
+It paralyzes me to throw shit away.
+I’m emotionally attached to my sizable collection of albums, CD’s, and 8-track tapes.
+Items with little to no value go to my basement to die.
+I’d rather light a match than sift through the rubble.

-Her: I’m thankful for my Type A husband, who shares my love of an uncluttered home.
+Lori: I’m thankful for my Type A husband, who shares my love of an uncluttered home.
 Filers should not marry pilers.
-Martha fucking Stewart has nothing on me.
+Martha fuckin’ Stewart has nothing on me.

-Me: The house was clean, then the kids woke up.
+Val: The house was clean, then the kids woke up.
 My family doesn’t close doors, drawers, or toilet seats.
-It’s like shoveling in the middle of a snowstorm.
-I’m not a slob, and if I know in advance that you’re coming over, the house will be spotless.
+It’s basically shoveling in the middle of a snowstorm.
+I’m not a slob, and if I know you’re coming over, the house will be spotless.
 Just don’t look in the closets…

 JOIN THE SISTERHOOD.
 Subscribe today!